xairoo/next-auth-static-site/packages/next-auth-static-site/README.md

   - Provides the stored object returned from the login request (e.g. the username, email,...).
 - `token`: Returns the current JWT auth token.

-The [/dashboard](https://github.com/Xairoo/next-static-site-auth/blob/main/apps/web/pages/dashboard.tsx) page is a private page example.
+The [/dashboard](https://github.com/Xairoo/next-auth-static-site/blob/main/apps/web/pages/dashboard.tsx) page is a private page example.

 ## API requirements

-next-static-site-auth will send some data to your API and awaits a specific answer.
+next-auth-static-site will send some data to your API and awaits a specific answer.

 > It's up to you to handle all the requests on your API!